-Adoptions may only be arranged by the court, relatives, the Director of Social Welfare or bodies accredited by the Director (section 23A) (see list under Adoption in our Contacts list).
+Adoptions may only be arranged by the court (for procedure see Mrs B v Official Solicitor [2021] HKCFI 3534), relatives, the Director of Social Welfare or bodies accredited by the Director (section 23A) (see list under Adoption in our Contacts list).
 It is an offence to advertise a child for adoption (section 23).
 A 'relative' is a child's grandparent, brother, sister, uncle or aunt, including by half-blood or affinity (section 2).